Arunv8001/picart-react-ts-app/README.md

+# _Picart assignment Project_

+    Picart assignment Project : Simple Todo Appication with React, typescript and Node js.

+# SPA Features:

+● The application should have at least 3 routes/pages: Home, User List Page and User Details Page.
+● User List Page:

+1. Display a list of users with the following columns: Name, Email, Age, and Actions.
+2. Pagination: Limit to 10 users per page.
+3. Sort: Provide sorting options for Name and Age.
+4. Search: Include a search bar to search users by name.
+    ● User Details Page:
+5. Display detailed information of a selected user: Full Name, Email, Age, Address, and Profile Picture.
+6. Provide a back button to return to the user list page.
+    ● The Home page should showcase some dynamic content fetched

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.